The Girl from Tomorrow Part II: Tomorrow's End: Nik

 Nik is a fifteen-year-old boy from the year 2500.
 Nik helps out Jenny and Alana when they are both captured by GlobeCorp.
 Nik's grandmother, Maeve is the inventor of the first Transducer.

 Lorien

 Lorien is one of Alana's guardians while she is living on Earth.
 She is also Bruno's assistant on the Time Travel Project.

 Technology in the year 2500

 In the year 2500, technology is more advanced than in 1990.
 Some of the technology is described below.

 Laser pistols

 The most often used weapon in use in the year 2500 is the laser pistol.
 When the pistol is used, the trigger is held, allowing energy to build up within the target, and when the trigger is released the energy within the object causes it to explode.

 Storeman

 Molecular Level Music Storage Unit.
 A device in the year 2500 which is used to play and store music.
-The sphere glows different colors as it plays.
-Seen once in episode '202 - The End of Everything,' the second episode of this series.
+The sphere glows different colours as it plays.
+Seen once in episode 202 "The End of Everything", the second episode of this series.